geopm/geopm/tutorial/README.md

   2. Issue the following: mpiexec.hydra -n 10 -ppn 10 hostname
     a.
 You should observe the same hostname is printed 10 times.
   3. Next issue: mpiexec.hydra -n 10 -ppn 5 hostname
     a.
-You should observe 5 occurances of hostname A and 5 of B.
+You should observe 5 occurrences of hostname A and 5 of B.
 If either 2.a or 3.a is not observed properly, you'll need to utilize the tutorial_hosts file.